On this page

 High availability and cluster durability depend on a cluster's geographical deployment configuration.
 Clusters which are deployed within a single region are spread across availability zones within that region, so they can withstand partial region outages without an interruption of read or write availability.

-You can optionally choose to spread your clusters across two or more regions for greater resiliency and workload isolation.
+You can optionally choose to spread your clusters across two or more regions for greater resilience and workload isolation.

 The order of regions determines the priority order for the location of the primary node.
 Therefore, if you wish to direct database write operations to a particular region when that region is available, you should list that region first.
 The second region on the list should be the second choice for where writes should go if the first region is unavailable.